flpostolache/Approximation-of-harmonic-oscillator-formula/README.md

-# Approximation-of-harmonic-oscilator-formula
+# Approximation-of-harmonic-oscillator-formula

-In this project, I approximate the formula of the harmonic oscilator using corrector predictor and runge kutta methods
+In this project, I approximate the formula of the harmonic oscillator using corrector predictor and runge kutta methods